MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

-## Declaring roles for AD/LDAP users
+## Declaring roles for AD/LDAP and Azure AD users

-If you configure R Server to [use Active Directory/LDAP authentication](security-authentication.md#ldap), then you can configure it to assign roles using Active Directory groups as follows:
+If you configure R Server to [use Active Directory/LDAP or Azure Active Directory authentication](security-authentication.md), then you can configure it to assign roles using Active Directory groups as follows:

 #### Step 1.
 Add the roles to R Server on each web node